ROUNDUP Function

 By the way, do you remember where you used the Pythagoras theorem?
 Because I will be blunt, I don’t.
 Well, the answers may vary with different people.
 Who are we to judge, right?

-However, there’s definitely one application of Math that has stayed with us all these years, and it is rounding off the numbers.
+However, there’s one math application that has stayed with us all these years, and it is rounding off the numbers.

 Previously if a number had a large number of recurring digits after the decimal, we had to individually check and then round it up to the desired digits after the decimal.